Not much is known about Joe Chill past.

 Golden Age / Earth-Two

 When The Wayne's left the cinema after a performance of The Mark Of Zorro, they took a route that lead them into Crime Alley where a man was waiting.
 A man like any other in Gotham City at that time.
 Except this man needed money, and badly.
+This man had frightened, hollow eyes and a voice like glass being crushed.
 He held the Wayne's at gunpoint, and robbed them.
 Not satisfied with this, he shot them both.
 Their young son wept beside their bodies.
 Joe prepared to finish off the remaining family member.

 However when he cocked the hammer, the boy looked at him with such conviction, such malice, it was as if the boy's very glance could stop time.
 Frozen in fear, Chill dropped the gun, and ran away as quick as he could.
 He came to realize in all his sleepless nights, that he had in fact killed three members of the Wayne family that night.
 For the boy crying by his mothers side only moments before was not the same as the one who cut a hole in him with his unforgiving gaze.
 That night he had killed Bruce Wayne, and created the heroic Batman.